Robert P. Multhauf: Career

 In 1954, via a connection from Richard Shryock, the Smithsonian Institution hired Multhauf as an associate curator for the Division of Engineering, in the United States National Museum.
+When he arrived, he became the first PhD historian to work at the Smithsonian.
 He became the division's curator in 1955, and was promoted to head curator of both the Division of Engineering and of Industries two years later, in 1957.
 That same year, he was appointed head curator of the Department of Science and Technology under the newly established Museum of History and Technology, for which he was also the acting curator of the Division of Physical Sciences.

 Multhauf was an editor for the academic journal Isis, published by the University of Chicago Press, from 1964 to 1978.
 He became the director of the Museum of History and Technology in 1966, and remained in this position for four years until he was succeeded by Daniel Boorstin.
+When the museum was renamed again in 1980, as the National Museum of American History, he joined the Office of Senior Historians.
 He was president of the Society for the History of Technology 1969–1970.
 From 1970 to 1977, he worked as the senior scientific scholar of the Department of Science and Technology.
 He served on the editorial board of the Dictionary of Scientific Biography.
-He also worked for the Department of the History of Science from 1978 to 1979. the president of the History of Science Society 1979–1980.
-When the museum was renamed again in 1980, as the National Museum of American History, he joined the Office of Senior Historians.
+He also worked for the Department of the History of Science from 1978 to 1979.
+He served as the president of the History of Science Society 1979–1980.

 In 1985, Multhauf received the Dexter Award for Outstanding Achievement in the History of Chemistry from the American Chemical Society.
 He was awarded the Leonardo da Vinci Medal in 1987.